 Watch: Highlights of Freiburg's 6-0 win over Gladbach

-“His story is incredible,” said veteran forward Nils Petersen.
+“His story is incredible,” said retired forward Nils Petersen.
 “I think the footsteps he’ll leave behind when he’s no longer here will be huge.
 I can’t imagine what that’ll be like, because Freiburg without Streich just isn’t Freiburg somehow.”